breakintoprogram/agon-bbc-basic/MANUAL.md

 Three modes currently supported by the VDP.
 These can be tweaked by modifying the function set_mode in the VDP code.

-- `MODE 0`: 640 x 480 @ 60Hz (VGA)
+- `MODE 0`: 1024 x 768 @ 60Hz,  2 colours per pixel (paletted)
-- `MODE 1`: 512 x 384 @ 60hz (VGA)
+- `MODE 1`:  512 x 384 @ 60hz, 16 colours per pixel (paletted)
-- `MODE 2`: 320 x 200 @ 75Hz (VGA)
+- `MODE 2`:  320 x 200 @ 75Hz, 64 colours per pixel

+Note that these resolutions require VPD 1.03 or higher.

-### COLOUR n
+### COLOUR c
-### COLOUR r,g,b
+### COLOUR c,r,g,b

-If one parameter is passed, it will pick one of 8 primary colours:
+If one parameter is passed:

-- 0: Black
-- 1: Red
-- 2: Green
-- 3: Yellow
-- 4: Blue
-- 5: Magenta
-- 6: Cyan
-- 7: White
+- If c is between 0 and 63, the foreground text colour will be set
+- If c is between 128 and 191, the background text colour will be set

-If three parameters are passed, then the colour will be set to the specified rgb colour where each component is an integer between 0 and 255.
+If three parameters are passed, and the mode is a paletted mode, then the colour c will be set to the passed rgb value

-### GCOL mode,n
+Note that this requires VPD 1.03 or higher.

-### GCOL mode,r,g,b
+### GCOL mode,c

-As COLOUR.
-Mode is currently ignored
+Set the graphics colour to c; mode is currently ignored.

+Note that this requires VPD 1.03 or higher.

 ### POINT(x,y)